 - Some Iranian executives welcome the authority’s attempt to slash abuse and build on the recommendations to effect actual trade within the administrative center.

-- “Even if we set the right framework, not anything meaningful will take place if we don’t paintings on the cultural factor and expand a corporate way of life that has the ability to welcome such improvements,” Aseyeh Hatami,
+- “Even if we set the right framework, not nothing meaningful will take place if we don’t paintings on the cultural factor and expand a corporate way of life that can welcome such improvements,” Aseyeh Hatami,

 - CEO of recruitment and jobs site IranTalent instructed Al Jazeera.

-Reporting abuses of strength is hard even inside the most constructively regulated environments.
-It frequently invites private scrutiny and finally ends up re-victimizing and vilifying victims of abuse within the worst instances.
+Reporting abuses of strength is hard, even inside the most constructively regulated environments.
+It frequently invites private scrutiny and finally ends up re-victimizing and vilifying victims of abuse in the worst instances.

 The fears associated with reporting abuse and harassment are acute in Iranian offices, often bereft of sources to address those troubles.